GoogleCloudPlatform/cluster-toolkit/modules/README.md

 #### GitHub-hosted Modules and Packages

-The [Intel DAOS blueprint][pfs-daos.yaml] makes extensive use of GitHub-hosted Terraform and Packer modules.
-You may wish to use it as an example reference for this documentation.

 To use a Terraform module available on GitHub, set the source to a path starting with `github.com` (HTTPS) or `git@github.com` (SSH).
 For instance, the following module definition sources the Toolkit vpc module: